-If you require an obstetric or gynecological ultrasound for pregnancy or a reproductive health condition, Dr. Sowmya Reddy and the medical team at Alpha OBGYN in Alpharetta, Georgia, can help.
+If you require an obstetric or gynecological ultrasound for pregnancy or a reproductive health condition, Dr. Sowmya Reddy and the medical team at Alpha OBGYN in Alpharetta and Cumming, Georgia, can help.
 They offer state-of-the-art Doppler, 3D, and 4D imaging techniques that allow you to view your unborn baby or track OB/GYN-related medical conditions.
 Call to book an ultrasound appointment today, or use the online scheduling tool.

 Ultrasounds, including 3D and 4D ultrasounds, use sound waves to create images of organs inside your body or a developing baby inside your womb.
 Ultrasound procedures are safe and noninvasive, so you won’t feel pain during the procedure.
 There are no known risks from receiving 3D, 4D, or Doppler ultrasounds.

 The staff at Alpha OBGYN perform ultrasounds by placing a state-of-the-art device on the outside or inside of your body, depending on which images are needed.

 Doppler ultrasounds are used to show the direction and speed of blood flow within your pelvic region or check the growth, development, or heartbeat of an unborn baby.
 Sound waves may be audible during a Doppler exam.

 Two methods of performing pelvic ultrasounds include transabdominal and transvaginal.
 Your provider completes transabdominal ultrasounds by placing a transducer on your abdomen over conductive gel.

 Transvaginal ultrasounds use a thin, gel-coated transducer that your provider places into the vagina.
 Dr. Reddy lets you know which method is most appropriate for your obstetric or gynecological condition.